oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 More on my personal background: I am a U.S. citizen who grew up and was educated in Singapore.
 Besides research, I worked as a software engineer at Salesforce and at several startups, ranging from deep tech (quantum computing) to B2C companies based in Southeast Asia and the United States.
 I also studied abroad at the University of Oxford (Magdalen College) in Fall 2022, where I studied graph representation learning and philosophy of mind, and tried my hand at rowing!
 I enjoy playing tennis, hiking, reading (+ occasionally writing) science fiction, and brush calligraphy.

+Inspired by my interdisciplinary coursework, I am drawn to research leveraging cognitive science for robot learning and visual understanding.
+I aim to better understand human cognitive processes, such as multimodal perception, curiosity, and interactive learning, to develop human-inspired learning algorithms for robotics.

 Below is an assortment of works that summarize my academic interests.

 <!-- {% for post in site.portfolio %}